teamradish/TRTwitchPlaysBot/Wiki/Setup-Init.md

 By default, TRBot connects to Twitch.
 If you are connecting through Twitch, TRBot will also create a template file for the login information in this folder.
 Open the **TwitchLoginSettings.txt** file and fill out the login information for your bot.
 The settings are described below:

 *BotName* = Username of your bot.<br />
-*Password* = Password for your bot.
-This may start with "oauth."<br />
+*Password* = OAuth token for your bot account. **This HAS to be an OAuth token and cannot be your raw password!** You can generate an OAuth token [here](https://twitchapps.com/tmi/) or [here](https://twitchtokengenerator.com/).<br />
 *ChannelName* = The name of the channel to have the bot connect to.
-Multiple channels are not currently supported.
+Multiple channels are currently not supported.

 For security reasons, no user is an Admin or Superadmin by default.
 To set a user as an Admin or Superadmin, open up the **TRBotData.db** file in SQLite or a database viewer, find the user under the "Users" table, and manually change their level to 40 (Admin) or 50 (Superadmin), then save your changes.
 If the user is not there